 Until you meet your annual deductible, you’ll pay the full cost of your prescription drugs.
 Those costs are applied against your deductible, and you can use funds in your HSA or HRA to cover them.

 You can fill covered prescriptions at participating CVS retail pharmacies or through CVS Caremark mail service.
+For specialty medications, you’ll need to use specialty pharmacy services, as described below.
 You will pay the actual cost of your prescription, as negotiated between CVS Caremark and the pharmacy.

 Pay nothing for certain preventive drugs

 The Affordable Care Act (ACA) makes many prescription medications, vaccines, and supplements—including contraceptives and statins—available to you at no cost.